 pressmaster - Fotolia

-The cloud computing arm of Chinese e-commerce giant Alibaba is opening two datacentres in India and Indonesia in a bid to carve a slice of the Asia-Pacific (APAC) cloud market.
+The cloud computing arm of Chinese e-commerce giant Alibaba is opening datacentres in India and Indonesia in a bid to carve a slice of the Asia-Pacific (APAC) cloud market.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

-The facilities will expand Alibaba Cloud’s current crop of datacentres in Australia, Germany, Japan, Hong Kong, Singapore, the United Arab Emirates (UAE) and the US.
+The two facilities will expand Alibaba Cloud’s current crop of datacentres in Australia, Germany, Japan, Hong Kong, Singapore, the United Arab Emirates (UAE) and the US.
 The company expects to open two more datacentres by the end of March 2018.

 Alibaba Cloud said its datacentres in APAC, including one in Malaysia slated to open by the end of 2017, will increase its computing resources in the region, enabling small and medium-sized enterprises (SMEs) to take advantage of cloud capabilities.